Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Flexible Connector

-The flexible connector is crucial in ensuring a watertight seal between the bathtub and the drainage system, preventing leaks and water damage.
+The flexible connector ensures a watertight seal between the bathtub and the drainage system, effectively preventing leaks and water damage.

 Trap